hippiehunter/dblbook/src/chapter_2/primitives.md

 ### Unsized Declarations

-In Synergy DBL, the size of parameters and return types is determined at runtime, rather than being defined during compile time.
+The size of parameters and return types is determined at runtime, rather than being defined during compile time.
 This means that the size of these variables is based on the actual data that is passed or returned during the execution of your program.

 When declaring a field like an alpha (`a`) type within a `record`, `structure`, `group`, or `class`, you would usually specify the size, for example `myFld, a10`.
 However, for parameter or return type declarations, the size is omitted, and you would declare it simply as `myFld, a`.